omarreis/vsop2013/README.md

 It is a large set of tables of  Chebyshev polynomial coeficients.

 This is a Delphi port of original Fortran code by the theory authors.
-It was tested with D10.3.3 Rio on Win32.
+It was tested with D10.3.3, D10.4 on Win32,iOS and Android.

 VSOP 2013 original files can be found at: